 The Agile Methodology:

-Developed less than 20 years ago, and it focuses on being flexible in development, while still moving forward.
-Unlike waterfall, agile accepts that product development can be messy and less linear.
-But that doesn’t mean that they can’t be productive.
+Developed less than 20 years ago, agile focuses on being flexible in development, while still moving forward.
+Unlike waterfall, agile product development can be messy and less linear.
+But that doesn’t mean that it can’t be productive.

 By anticipating the shifts and changes that will impact development, teams are able to go back and adapt.